zzzprojects/EntityFramework-Extensions/docs/pages/api/options-summary/options-logging.md

 ---

 ## Log
-Gets or sets an action to `log` all database event as soon as they happen.
+Gets or sets an action to `log` all database events as soon as they happen.

 Read more: [Log](log)